Safety instructions

 Keep new and used batteries out of the reach of children.

 Swallowing the battery can cause severe internal burns and ultimately death in just two hours.
-If you suspect that the battery has been swallowed or is located in other body orifices, seek medical attention immediately.
+If you suspect that the battery has been swallowed or is located in other body parts, seek medical attention immediately.

 CAUTION: Risk of explosion if the battery is replaced with an incorrect type.